benitezme/ALGOToken-NodeJS/docs/guides/deploy-on-testnet.md

  Deploying the smart contract on a testnet is as close to a real deploy and an essential part to complete testing.
 You don’t have to pay real ether to interact with the ethereum blockchain and get a real feel of the flow from an end-user’s perspective.

- This guide will use the Ropsten test ethereum network via the Infura provider as well as an account created via MetaMask.
-Finally, the contracts will be deployed and tested with Remix.
+ We will use the Ropsten test ethereum network via the Infura provider as well as an account created via MetaMask.
+Finally, the contracts can be deployed and tested with Remix or with Truffle.

+The initial setup of getting the Infura provider and Metamask ready is best done following the [Deploying on remix guide](#deploying-on-remix).

+Then if you choose, you can also experiment by [deploying through Truffle](#deploying-with-truffle).

+Final note, to deploy on the mainnet isn't that much different except changing the network provider endpoint and creating a mainnet external address and purchasing/transferring some Ether to it.

-## Deploying
+## Deploying on Remix

  Follow this tutorial (it already has nice screenshots to make things easy): [Deploy Smart Contracts on Ropsten Testnet Through Ethereum Remix](https://medium.com/swlh/deploy-smart-contracts-on-ropsten-testnet-through-ethereum-remix-233cd1494b4b).
 The main difference will be using our flattened Algo Smart Contracts found in the `/remix` directory of the [Superalgos/AlgoToken-NodeJs github repo]().

- Re-flattening contract instructions are below.
+ Re-flattening contract instructions are [below](#flattening-contracts).

+## Deploying with Truffle

+First off, if you haven't already, you'll need to install Truffle by following the instructions in the [Unit & Integration Tests guide](http://localhost:3000/docs/guides/unit-integration#testing-with-truffle-and-ganache).

+Next, you'll need to open up truffle.js located in the root of this documentations repo.
+Following the comments in that file, you'll be adding your Infura

 ## Flattening Contracts